CSCfi/csc-user-guide/docs/data/sensitive-data/data_encryption_km.md

    1) a **public key**, is used for ecryption but it can't decrypt the ecrypted data.
 You can share your public encryption key with your collaborators (e.g. multiple data owners, sequencing facilities etc), they can encrypt the data with your public key and only you will be then able to decrypt the data with your own secret key.
    2) a **secret key**, (private key) is used for decrypting a file that is encrypted the with the corresponding public key.
 This key should now be made available to other users an normally it is password protected to ensure that it remains secret.

-In the case of SD Connect, you need to encrypt your data with the **CSC Sensitive Data Services public key** so that SD Desktop computing environment will be able to use it.
+In the case of SD Connect, you need to encrypt your data with the **CSC Sensitive Data Services public key** so that SD Desktop will be able to use it.
 When the data is downloaded from SD connect to SD Desktop the data is automatically decrypted with **CSC Sensitive Data Services secret key"**.
 This key is hosted securely by the SD Services and users never needs to do the decryption them selves.

 !!! note
-Files that have been ecrypted with the _CSC Sensitive Data Services public key_, can't be used in any other services as the corresponding secret key is available only in the SD servises environmnet.
+Files that have been ecrypted with the _CSC Sensitive Data Services public key_, can't be used in any other services as the corresponding secret key is available only in the SD servises environment.
 If you wish to encrypt your data for some other service, you should do another ecrypted file that uses other public keys.